mitre/multiscanner/docs/use-cases.rst

 -------------------------
 Every component of MultiScanner is designed with scaling in mind, enabling analysis of large malware data sets.

 Note that scaling required for external analysis tools such as Cuckoo Sandbox is beyond the scope of MultiScanner code, as is auto-scaling (e.g., scaling required to auto-provision virtual machines).
-New worker nodes must be deployed manually and added to the Ansible playbook for proper configuration (see `Installing Analytic Machines <install.rst#installing-analytic-machines>`_).
+New worker nodes must be deployed manually and added to the Ansible playbook for proper configuration (see :ref:`installing-analytic-machines`).

 Manual Malware Analysis
 -------------------------